Aims and Concepts

 Using a blue pen underline words that you do not understand.

 As a group we will work through the unknown geography.

 Concepts are used to facilitate discussion and to develop your thinking skills.
 It is not enough to just know things, you need to be able to discuss and evaluate geographical themes using the key concepts.
 The concepts are much more explicit in this syllabus than the old one.
 There is a key concept written in each 'geographic inquiry', therefore it is vital to know what these concepts mean to decode what is expected of you.
 You will also be expected to use these words in your exam answers.

-- Write a definition of each concept in different areas of the page.
+Write a definition of each concept in different areas of the page using the link in the 'Useful Resources' box below the image.
 You could use colours.

-- Write the heading of the article and a short summary next to your definition of the key concept.
+Write the heading of the article and a short summary (between 2 and 4 sentences) next to your definition of the specific key concept it relates to.

 Is there anything similar about the newspaper headings you have found?